amamitpandey/tuts/Java/Java_design_pattern.md

 ```

 ### Strategy Pattern (Behavioral):
-Defines a family of algorithms and lets the client choose one at runtime
+Defines a family of algorithms and lets the client choose one at runtime, benefit loose couple, open-ended
 ```
 interface PaymentStrategy {
     void pay(int amount);